 Please note: the MTM program is focused specifically on training in translational medicine rather than basic research.
 As such, this master’s degree is generally intended as a terminal degree for students interested in industry or entrepreneurial ventures.
 It is not intended as a gateway to the Bioengineering joint-PhD program.
 Applicants who intend to pursue additional degrees beyond the MTM program should be prepared to explain their intended educational trajectory.

 Note that GRE scores are no longer required for the MTM application.

 Be sure to also read the Admissions FAQ page for additional details.

 - The Graduate Application for Admission and Fellowships has several sections, including two essays.
 Common questions about the application are answered below.
-The deadline to submit your applications is January 6, 2017 at 11:59:59 pm Pacific Standard Time.
+The deadline to submit your applications occurs the first week in January.
 When starting your application, this program is listed as “Translational Medicine (joint with UCSF).”

 - With regards to California residency, please provide a self assessment based on UC Berkeley’s Residency Office’s criteria.
 Note that if you enroll at the University, the official determination of residency will be made by the Office of the Registrar.

 - Participation in the Ethnic Survey portion of the application is voluntary.
 We do encourage US Citizens and Permanent Residents to respond, since the data is used by the department for various purposes, including determining eligibility for financial support.
 International applicants should not complete the Ethnic Survey.

 - Both essays, the Statement of Purpose and the Personal History Statement are required of all applicants.
 These must be two separate essays – do not submit the same essay twice.
 Refer to the “Tips for Application Essays” section below for additional help with the essays.